ariebesehl/RaggedAlliance2/README.md

 ## Instructions
 Download the latest release [here](https://github.com/ariebesehl/RaggedAlliance2/releases).
-Does **not** work on single-player, functional on self-hosted multiplayer with slightly limited gaming experience (as e.g. locations are marked on map, since they are local to your machine), designed for and works best on dedicated servers.
+Does **not** work on single-player, functional on self-hosted multiplayer with slightly limited gaming experience (e.g. locations supposed to be discovered are already marked on map), designed for and works best on dedicated servers.

 ## Known Issues